Statutory Law Archive

 • The law firm’s terms of representation

-• Any fees or costs involved, which are usually none: Mason LLP and most plaintiff law firms handle these cases on a contingency fee basis, meaning you pay no upfront costs and only pay if they win your case.
+• Any fees or costs involved, which are usually none: most plaintiff law firms handle these cases on a contingency fee basis, meaning you pay no upfront costs and only pay if they win your case.

 • Your rights and obligations as a plaintiff